 Think having oatmeal, granola, or oat-based cereal for breakfast is healthy?

-Results of independent laboratory tests funded by the Environmental Working Group (EWG, ewg.org) found that most of the popular oat cereals are laced with significant amounts of the cancer-causing weed killer, Roundup.
-This includes Cheerios, oatmeal, and plus granola, snack bars, and even Goldfish crackers. (article)
+Results of independent laboratory tests funded by the Environmental Working Group (EWG) found that most of the popular oat cereals are laced with significant amounts of the cancer-causing weed killer, Roundup.
+This includes Cheerios, oatmeal, and granola, plus snack bars and even Goldfish crackers.

 Roundup, chemical name glyphosate, is an herbicide that has long been linked to cancer by the World Health Organization.
 Last year, in a $289 million settlement in California, a school groundskeeper claimed his cancer was caused by the chemicals he sprayed around the schoolyard.
 He won.